Highlights

 Bringing it Home

-The keynote delivered by double amputee and Bronze Star and Purple Heart recipient MSG Cedric King, (Ret.) was a triumphant story of determination.
-An IED explosion caused the loss of both of King’s legs above the knees and left him with a crippled arm and hand injuries.
-King had been physically and emotionally devastated by the extent of his wounds when he first arrived at Walter Reed.
-He was an early recipient of an iPad, and credited the device with turning his life around.
-The tablet gave him a window into shared stories of others who had encountered double amputations and more.
-Reading and watching their epic journeys of struggle and recovery radically changed King’s perspective.
-He is a living example of the power of shared storytelling and the impact it can have on others.
+The keynote delivered by double amputee and Bronze Star and Purple Heart recipient MSG Cedric King, (Ret.).
+It was a triumphant story of determination.
+An IED explosion had caused the loss of both of King’s legs above the knees and left him with a crippled arm and hand injuries.
+At the tme of King's arrival to Walter Reed, he was physically and emotionally devastated by the extent of his wounds,.
+An early recipient of an iPad, KIng credited the device with turning his life around.
+The tablet gave him a window into the shared stories of others who had encountered double amputations.
+Reading and watching their epic journeys of struggle and recovery radically changed his perspective.
+Cedric King is a living example of the power of shared storytelling and the impact it can have on others.

 (MSG King (Ret.) flanked by military personal, co-founders Winnie Pritchett and Amy Zambrano among other supporters cutting the opening ribbon)

-iPads for Soldiers found success through passionate supporters and creative efforts using two different mediums - the tablet, and repurposing soldiers' boots.
-They both illustrate the storytelling power found in incidental and artful messengers.
+iPads for Soldiers found success through passionate supporters and creative efforts using two different mediums - the tablet, and repurposed boots both illustrate the storytelling power found in these incidental and artful messengers.

 (Me with MSG Cedric King (Ret.), on the left and MSG Andrew Burges USA on the right)

-At the core of all narrative practice forms regardless of the delivery mechanism are compelling opportunities for reauthoring tragedy, transformation, and the ability to bring healing and joy to both our own lives and the lives of those around us.
+At the core of all narrative practice forms regardless of the delivery mechanism are compelling opportunities for reauthoring tragedy, transformation, and the chance to bring healing and joy to both our own lives and those of others.

 Have a question?
 Need some help?
 Email us at info@narrativemindworks.org